 - 4 - 6 Tablespoons butter, divided

-- 1 heaping cup chopped carrots (from 1 cup baby carrots or 2 large carrots)
+- 1 heaping cup shredded or chopped carrots (from 1 cup baby carrots or 2 large carrots)

 - homemade seasoned salt and pepper (see notes)